robocomp/robocomp/doc/workspaceModel.md

 #Roobocomp Workspace Model

 The Robocomp workspace is for those who are developing components rather than the framework itself.
 The main advantage of having a workspace is that it will make the work-flow much easier.
 Workspace basically organizes the development.
-For example, currently for building or running a component you have to go to its directory, create a build directory and then use cmake, while in using workspace and build tools you could achieve the same in one command.
+For example, currently for building or running a component you have to go to its directory, create a build directory and then use cmake, while by using workspace and build tools you could achieve the same in a single command.

 ###The recommended layout for development is as follows: